Switch location / audience type

 Multi-Asset Strategist

 With over 10 years of experience in financial services, Thomas joined the Chief Investment Office in 2022 as part of the acquisition of Punter Southall Wealth.
-He contributes to our investment process through asset allocation, investment strategy and fund selection, and is a research member of various committees including the Asset Allocation, Fixed Interest and ESG committees.
+He contributes to our investment process through asset allocation and investment strategy.
 Thomas is a CFA Charterholder and was named one of Citywire Wealth Manager’s Top 30 under 30 in April 2021.

 Investment involves risk and you may not get back what you invest.
 It’s not suitable for everyone.